adamsphil51/DrugSales_Analysis/README.md

 # Adona_DrugSales_Analysis

-This project demonstrates **drug sales and customer behavior analysis** for Adona Bioscience, a leading pharmaceutical importer and distributor in Kenya.
+This project demonstrates **drug sales and customer behavior analysis** for #### XXXX, a leading pharmaceutical importer and distributor in Kenya.
 The analysis covers:

 - Tracking **drug orders and revenue** from hospitals and pharmacies.
 - Segmenting **customers (hospitals/pharmacies)** based on order volume and revenue.